How to buy the best printer

 Clarifying your needs will help you narrow down your selection.
 Our chooser tool can help you decide which type of printer will suit you best.

 Printers can generally be split into two main categories, based on the technology they use: inkjet or laser.

 But often printers are referred to in a different way, based on the features they have - like wireless printers - or the tasks their best suited to - like home office printers.
 Below you can find out the characteristics of the different types of printers.

 How much should you spend on a printer?

 You can buy a new inkjet printer for less than £50 and you don’t need to spend much more to get a good one.
 Our Best Buy printers start at around £65.
 Around £150 will net you a high-quality all-in-one, colour laser, or Best Buy photo printer.

 Which? tests printers for every budget, ranging from affordable inkjet printers to business-ready laser printers.
 We assess their quality, speed and running costs, and go deep into their features and ease-of-use.
-Each type has its place and purpose.
-If you’re looking to buy a new printer you need to start by asking yourself two questions: what do I want to use it for and which devices do I want to print from?
-Here we’ll help you answer both those questions, and help you narrow down your search so that you find the right printer for you.
+Each has its place and purpose.
+We help you narrow down your search so you find the right printer for you.

 Inkjet printers are great all-rounders.
 They can handle text-heavy documents such as a student’s coursework or minutes from a meeting, but they can also print photos – and do a better job of it than a laser printer.
 They’re quiet and unobtrusive, and they also take up less desk space.